Padraig20/NLP-Admission-Notes/README.md

 is really small, however.
 We need the data for training, since diagnoses are of rather subjective nature.
 We don't even have a subset for validation, so we are really prone to overfitting our model.
 Rather than going with the holdout approach, cross-validation would be much more suitable, altough more complicated to implement from scratch.

+But that's exactly what we're doing, using Pandas and KFold from the sk-learn package: https://towardsdatascience.com/effortless-hyperparameters-tuning-with-apache-spark-20ff93019ef2

+Now we need to define a search space for our hyperparameters.
+From experience, I found the following helpful:

+learning rate: [0.005, 0.01, 0.1], hidden layers: [10, 20], batch size: [16, 32], maximum epochs: [5, 7, 10]

+Finally, we iterate through the search space via the grid search approach - "fuck around and find out"

+Run the script ./scripts/training/hyperparameter_tuning.py, grab a coffee, take a walk, maybe even start a family... it's gonna take forever to finish.

 ### Future

 -> Stemming